larry-oates/doomfire-wallpaper/README.md

 This project generates an animated fire effect in real-time and displays it in a GTK4 window.
 Setting this as your wallpaper depends on your compositor, currently there is only a guide for Hyprland using Hyprwinwrap
 *if you want it for another please raise an issue!
-[XWinWrap](https://github.com/mmhobi7/xwinwrap) could potentially work for a X11 setup*
+[XWinWrap](https://github.com/mmhobi7/xwinwrap) could potentially work for a X11 setup...*

----

 ## Features